Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 Immediate relatives are spouses, children under 21 years of age, and parents of US citizen children 21 years and over.

-For more information about whether an alien is eligible to apply for a green card in the United States or whether it is advisable to pursue an immigrant visa at a U.S. Consulate, contact the Law Offices of Raul Ray at (408) 279-5793.
+For more information about whether an alien is eligible to apply for a green card in the United States or whether it is advisable to pursue an immigrant visa at a U.S. Consulate or Embassy, contact the Law Offices of Raul Ray at (408) 279-5793.

 Back to top...